TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 #### **3.** **PrivateSale**

 PrivateSale works for project team to make a private sale from specified investors or the public.
-You could pre-configure it on **sales amount, target currency, softcap/hardcap, minimumBuy/maximumBuy,startTime/endTime, whitelist**, vesting schedule for project team, etc.
+You could pre-configure it on _sales amount, target currency, softcap/hardcap, minimumBuy/maximumBuy,startTime/endTime, **whitelist**, **vesting schedule for project team**, etc_.

  ​	① investment operations and information on projects and team.